TheaFrances/Coleoid_genome_topology_2025/3. Chromatin loop analysis/README.md

 - Genes appearing in multiple stages were **excluded** to focus on genes unique to a single stage’s loops.
 - Optional sections allow toggling between keeping all genes or filtering for stage-specific ones.

-## ATACseq signal normalisation and peak filtering and file conversion and formatting
+## ATAC-seq signal normalisation and peak filtering and file conversion and formatting

 ### ATAC-seq signal normalisation